nasa/WellClear/README.md

 The includes definitions in Matlab of a family of well-clear violation volumes.

 DAIDALUS is the Detect and Avoid reference implementation of the RTCA SC-228 MOPS.
-The current release implements the functionality described in Appendix G of MOPS V3.6 (2016-8-19) including WC detection logic, alerting logic based on hazard and non-hazard volumes, and multi-level instantaneous and kinematic maneuver guidance.
+The current software release implements the Detect and Avoid functionality described in Appendix G of the current draft of SC-228 MOPS V3.6 (2016-8-19) such as:
+* detection logic,
+* alerting logic based on hazard and non-hazard volumes, and
+* multi-level instantaneous and kinematic maneuver guidance.

 Although the core algorithms of DAIDALUS remain the same, the application programming interface (API) of V1.a has changed with